Events at a Glance

 10 a.m. - 4 p.m.

-WHAT: There's nothing quite like this spectacular showcase of motorized mechanical marvels from throughout the 20th and 21st centuries—more than 2,000 ultra cool antique, vintage, classic, custom and exotic displays for public viewing.
-Automobiles ranging from hot rods, dragsters, customs, low riders, imports, street machines and muscle cars to fanciful touring, luxury, and sports cars; also exceptional vintage warbirds, classics from the 40's and 50's and homebuilt aircraft, tricked out trucks and motorcycles, custom bicycles, fire engines, SWAT vehicles, antique engines and tractors, helicopter and plane rides, kinetic art, rolling sculptures, extreme toys, mega-modified machines, advanced "green" technology vehicles, jaw-dropping flyovers by historic military aircraft, restored military vehicles and equipment, a thrilling zip-line, bungee jump, remote-controlled NASCAR racing, kid's amusements, food and drink, and live music—to benefit the Coastside Adult Day Health Center.
+WHAT: There's nothing quite like this spectacular showcase of motorized mechanical marvels from throughout the 20th and 21st centuries – a mesmerizing array of more than 2,000 ultra cool antique, vintage, classic, custom and exotic machines of all kinds on display for public viewing.
+Automobiles ranging from hot rods, dragsters, customs, low riders, imports, street machines and muscle cars to fanciful touring, luxury, and sports cars; also exceptional vintage warbirds, classics from the 40’s and 50’s and homebuilt aircraft, tricked out trucks and motorcycles, military and SWAT vehicles, a special display of vintage police cars, world-record streamliners, model-T fire engines, antique engines and tractors, helicopter and bi-plane rides, custom bicycles, kinetic art, rolling sculptures, extreme toys, mega-modified machines, advanced “green” technology vehicles, jaw-dropping flyovers by historic military aircraft, high-flying freestyle motorcycle stunt shows, monster truck rides, remote-controlled drones and aircraft aerobatics shows, unimotorcycle drag races, dynojet dynamometer performance testing, a super-thrilling zip-line, bungee jump and tons of kid’s amusements, fabulous food and drink, and stellar live music –– to benefit the Coastside Adult Day Health Center.

-WHERE: Half Moon Bay Airport, on Hwy.
-1, 5 miles north of Hwy.
-92, Half Moon Bay CA
+WHERE: Half Moon Bay Airport, 9850 N. Cabrillo Highway, Half Moon Bay CA.

 10 a.m. - 6 p.m.

-WHAT: The Bay Area's popular outdoor festival season officially kicks-off in Mountain View at this vibrant celebration of the arts with two days of live music, a juried arts and crafts show with 200 of the west coast's top artists showing their latest handcrafted wares, artisan specialty food purveyors, health and wellness displays, an organic and green products showcase, home and garden exhibits, festive food and drink with premium wine, microbrews, margaritas, and sangria, a farmers' market with fresh seasonal produce, "A La Car & Art"—a classic car show, kids' amusements in the Tons of Fun Zone.
+WHAT: It’s time to spring into festival season!
+The Bay Area's popular outdoor festival season officially kicks-off and celebrates its 22nd anniversary at this vibrant celebration of the arts in Silicon Valley’s epicenter with two days of stellar live music on stage and street throughout downtown, a juried arts and crafts show with 200 of the west coast's top artists showing their latest handcrafted wares, artisan specialty food purveyors, health and wellness displays, an organic and green products showcase, home and garden exhibits, festive food and drink with premium wine, microbrews, special #20 cocktails and sangria, a farmers' market with fresh seasonal produce, a classic car show, plus a thrilling bungee jump and a host of captivating kids' amusements in the Tons of Fun Zone.
 Admission is free.
+Presented by the Mountain View Central Business Association.

-WHERE: Castro Street between Church Street and Evelyn Avenue, Mountain View CA
+WHERE: Castro Street between Church Street and Evelyn Ave, Mountain View CA